noahrubin989/fred-economic-pipeline/README.md

 FRED API → validation → SQLite storage → Streamlit dashboard
 ```

-1. **Ingest** — pulls historical observations for a set of Australian macro series from FRED
+1. **Ingest**: pulls historical observations for a set of Australian macro series from FRED
-2. **Validate** — confirms each series ID actually resolves before fetching data, so a broken/renamed ID fails loudly and early rather than silently
+2. **Validate**: confirms each series ID actually resolves before fetching data, so a broken/renamed ID fails loudly and early rather than silently
-3. **Store** — writes observations and series metadata (human-readable titles, frequency) into a local SQLite database, using idempotent upserts so re-running the pipeline is always safe
+3. **Store**: writes observations and series metadata (human-readable titles, frequency) into a local SQLite database, using idempotent upserts so re-running the pipeline is always safe
-4. **Explore** — an interactive dashboard to select series, filter by date range, view trends, and export data to CSV
+4. **Explore**: an interactive dashboard to select series, filter by date range, view trends, and export data to CSV

 ## Series covered